Law Enforcement Officers Safety Act

 Briefly, in order for a retired police officer to carry a concealed weapon in accordance with the provisions of the LEOSA, they must:

-1. Have been regularly employed as a law enforcement officer for an aggregate of 15 or more years or retired from service with such agency due to a service connected disability;
+1. Have been regularly employed as a law enforcement officer for an aggregate of 10 or more years before honorably separating from service either due to retirement or a service connected disability;

 3. Had statutory power of arrest and was engaged in or supervised the prevention, detection, investigation or prosecution of, or incarceration of any person for violation of law.

-7. Possess an identification card issued by the Chief Law Enforcement Officer of the agency they retired from which meets the requirements of 501 CMR 13.00 STANDARDS FOR IDENTIFICATION CARDS FOR RETIRED LAW ENFORCEMENT OFFICERS.
+6. Possess an identification card issued by the Chief Law Enforcement Officer of the agency they separated from which meets the requirements of 501 CMR 13.00 STANDARDS FOR IDENTIFICATION CARDS FOR RETIRED LAW ENFORCEMENT OFFICERS.

 Users of this page should always refer to the applicable regulations for the most updated information available.